lektorium-tutor/lekt/docs/install.rst

 Download
 --------

 Choose **one** of the installation methods below.
-If you install Tutor in different ways, you will end up with multiple ``tutor`` executables, which is going to be very confusing.
+If you install Lekt in different ways, you will end up with multiple ``tutor`` executables, which is going to be very confusing.
 At any time, you can check the path to your ``tutor`` executable by running ``which tutor``.

 Python package
 ~~~~~~~~~~~~~~